nmagee/spotify/README.md

     chalice deploy

-You can then view your function's details in the [AWS Console](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions).
+You can then view your function's details in the [AWS Lambda Service Page](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions).

-> NOTE: Be sure NOT to edit your function or any options within the AWS Console.
+> NOTE: Be sure NOT to edit your function or any options within the AWS Lambda Service Page.
 Those changes will be overwritten the next time you run `chalice deploy`.

 To view the logs for your Lambda function, open the function from the list and click into the **MONITOR** tab below the Overview.
 Find the "View Cloudwatch Logs" button and open it.
 This will give you a view into logs.